daijro/camoufox/README.md

 #### Playwright support

-- Added Playwright's Juggler patches
+- A more updated version of Playwright's Juggler for the latest Firefox, maintained by me
 - Various config patches to evade bot detection

 #### Debloat/Optimizations